Appii00/python-whatsapp-automate-msg-boombing/README.md

 # python-whatsapp-automate-msg-boombing
 oh here you are..
-frist edit file and run it
+frist edit file where i marked with comments and run it